State of the Art

 The Zune, therefore, is that classic case: a killer idea diluted by a ham-handed execution.

-Nintendo’s Wii game console, on the other hand, is a stellar product that succeeds precisely because its central idea is unencumbered by corporate baggage — and is tons of fun.
+THE VIDEO-GAME WORKOUT Nintendo’s Wii game console, on the other hand, is a stellar product that succeeds precisely because its central idea is unencumbered by corporate baggage — and is tons of fun.

 The masterstroke is its wireless controller, which detects the motion of your arm in three dimensions and in real time.
 As you swing, jab or whap through the air, your animated character on the TV screen swings the corresponding baseball bat, tennis racquet, fishing rod and so on.